 - Wrap your knee.
 Use an elastic bandage, patellar straps, or sleeves to give it extra support.

-- Elevate your leg on a pillow when you're sitting or lying down.
+- Elevate your leg on a pillow when you sit or lie down.

-- Take NSAIDs, like ibuprofen or naproxen.
-These drugs fight inflammation and help with pain and swelling.
+- Take NSAIDs, if needed, like ibuprofen or naproxen.
+These drugs help with pain and swelling.
 But they can have side effects, like a higher risk of bleeding and ulcers.
-Use them only occasionally unless your doctor says otherwise.
+Use as directed on the label, unless your doctor says otherwise.

 - Try arch supports or orthotics for your shoes.
 They may help with the position of your feet.
 You can buy them at the store or get them custom-made.

 - If you try these techniques and your knee still hurts, ask your doctor if you need to see a specialist, like an orthopedic surgeon.
 It’s rare, but you may need surgery for severe cases of runner's knee.
 An orthopedic surgeon can remove or replace damaged cartilage and, in extreme cases, correct the position of your kneecap to send stress through the joint more evenly.

 People heal at different rates.
 Your recovery time depends on your body and your injury.

 While you get better, you need to take it easy on your knee.
 That doesn’t mean you have to give up exercise.
 Just try something new that won't hurt your joint.
 If you're a jogger, swim laps in a pool instead.